 Mystic AI

-Mystic AI’s serverless platform is pipeline core which hosts ML models through an inference API.
-Pipeline core can create custom models with over 15 options, such as: GPT, Stable diffusion, and Whisper.
+Mystic AI’s serverless platform is a pipeline core that hosts ML models through an inference API.
+Pipeline core can create custom models with over 15 options, such as GPT, Stable diffusion, and Whisper.
 Here are some of the Pipeline core features:

 - Simultaneous model versioning and monitoring